ksagit/autograd/examples/checkpointing/README.md

 We can analyze the memory requirements of an LSTM with and without checkpointing by comparing the overhead introduced in each case relative to an identical script with minimized memory requirements.

-First, we can look at the output of top for an uncheckpointed LSTM with sequence length 8.
-We see Python is using about 78M of memory.
+First, we can look at the output of top for a dummy baseline script that just returns zero for the gradient of the loss function.
+We see Python is using about 121 mb of memory.
 ```
 PID   COMMAND      %CPU  TIME     #TH   #WQ  #PORT MEM    PURG   CMPRS  PGRP PPID STATE
-6129  Python       196.8 00:28.74 2/2   0    15    78M    0B     0B     6129 5987 running
+8591  Python       134.1 01:29.49 2/1   0    15    121M+  0B     0B     8591 7415 running
 ```

-Let's bump up the sequence length to 512 and see what happens.
+Let's use normal_lstm.py to compute the gradient normally
 ```
 PID   COMMAND      %CPU  TIME     #TH   #WQ  #PORT MEM    PURG   CMPRS  PGRP PPID STATE
 6136  Python       197.1 00:20.51 2/2   0    15    362M+  0B     0B     6136 5987 running
 ```

 As we would expected, the memory demands are a lot higher.
-The checkpointed script does better.
+The script checkpointed script does better.
 ```
 PID   COMMAND      %CPU  TIME     #TH   #WQ  #PORT MEM    PURG   CMPRS  PGRP PPID STATE
 6140  Python       141.1 00:48.66 2/1   0    15    163M+  0B     0B     6140 5987 running